 PVC is an easily recyclable plastic, and PVC pipes are no exception.
 Studies show PVC pipes and other rigid PVC products can be recycled mechanically 8 to 10 times without losing their technical properties.
 This is because the recycling process does not measurably decrease the chain length of PVC molecules.
 For documentation, see below:

-PVC can also undergo chemical recycling.
-For example, a VinylPlus-led project has demonstrated successful pyrolysis of a polyolefin feedstock containing up to 10% PVC waste, producing pyrolysis oil suitable as a steam cracker feedstock.
+PVC can further be processed through chemical recycling.
+In a VinylPlus-led project, pyrolysis was successfully applied to a polyolefin feedstock containing up to 10% PVC waste.

 Cost-Benefit Analyses confirm cost benefits of mechanical recycling